 Hedging Your Sports Bets as a Risk Management Strategy

-Hedging is a method to either reduce your risk or guarantee a profit when betting on sports.
-Fundamentally, hedging is a risk management strategy for when you place bets.
+Hedging is a method used to either reduce your risk or guarantee a profit when betting on sports.
+Fundamentally, hedging is a risk management strategy to help you minimize losses and maintain a healthy bankroll.

 - When you’ve made an accidental bet